Julo Levin

 Julo Levin, originally Julius (5 September 1901, Stettin - 1943, KZ Auschwitz) was a German Expressionist painter of Jewish ancestry.
 Most of his surviving works are watercolors and sketches, however his family have some of his paintings.
 He was murdered in the Holocaust.

 Biography

 He showed an early aptitude for art and, from 1919, was already associated with artistic circles in the Rhineland.
-He studied at the Essen campus of the Folkwang University of the Arts with the Dutch artist, Johan Thorn Prikker; following him when he went to teach at the Royal Kunstgewerbeschule, Munich, in 1921.
+He studied at the Essen campus of the Folkwang University of the Arts with Karl Kriete and the Dutch artist, Johan Thorn Prikker; following him when he went to teach at the Royal Kunstgewerbeschule, Munich, in 1921.
 He transferred to the Kunstakademie Düsseldorf in 1923, where he was a Master Student of Heinrich Campendonk and Heinrich Nauen.